rbuckets/doc-search/README.md

 # doc-search
-AI-powered chatbot that you can feed documents to analyze.
+AI-powered chatbot that analyzes your personal documents.